cmagovuk/selene-core/README.rst

 Selene - the CMA DaTA unit's webscraping package
 ================================================

-A framework for more efficient, consistent and maintainable webscraping.
+A framework for more efficient, consistent and maintainable object-oriented webscraping.
 Wraps and combines both Selenium Webdriver and BeautifulSoup.

 **Motivation**